The Complete Tutor House Guide to Help You Write Your Personal Statement

 How to write the perfect personal statement

-Remember, you will be one out of thousands of other prospective university students all pitching their own case for getting in, so whatever you end up writing needs to be great.
+Remember, you will be one out of thousands of other prospective university students all pitching their own case for getting in.
+Therefore, whatever you end up writing needs to be great.

 Preparation is key

-The more prepared you are before you start to write your personal statement the less of a chore and a challenge it will be.
-This way when you do come to start, everything that you do write will be carefully structured, completely relevant and well-thought out too.
+The more prepared you are before you start to write your personal statement, the less of a chore and a challenge it will be.
+This way, when you begin, everything you write will be carefully structured, completely relevant and well-thought out, too.

-Here at Tutor House, we can help you begin to devise the perfect personal statement.
-So if you want to talk to one of our expert team about it, just get in touch.
-The below step by step process serves as a starting point:
+Here at Tutor House, we can help you devise the perfect personal statement.
+So, if you want to talk to one of our expert team about it, get in touch.
+The below step-by-step process serves as a starting point:

 Personal statement checklist – do’s and don’t’s for writing your personal statement